clapinton/Blog/_posts/2016-04-14-cracking-googles-creative-lab-5-application.markdown

 `Not quite what we're looking for.
 Try again!`

 Hmm....
 Something's wrong with my code.
 But even after testing with even more colors, I couldn't find the issue.
 I spent some 2 hours thinking about it, drinking some coffee, walking around, listening to music, clearing my mind... and nothing.
 I decided to go home and take another stab at it after dinner.
-But as I was showing my wife, I noticed something really stupid:
+But as I was showing all of my findings to my wife, I noticed something really stupid:

 Google's guide says their red is #EA4335.
 CL5 says the red is #EA4235.
 "You have got to be fucking kidding me", I shouted, as my wife proudly demanded a kiss for helping me solve, in 2 minutes, a problem I couldn't solve in 2 hours...